All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long does it take for GLP-1 medications to prevent diabetes?

 Most patients see glucose improvements within 4-8 weeks of starting GLP-1 therapy.
-However, maximum diabetes prevention benefits typically require 6-12 months of consistent treatment combined with lifestyle modifications.
+But maximum diabetes prevention benefits typically require 6-12 months of consistent treatment combined with lifestyle modifications.
 Clinical trials demonstrate sustained prevention benefits for years after achieving initial glucose control.

 Are GLP-1 medications safe for long-term diabetes prevention?